fkie-cad/filesharer/README.md

 Currently, the private key has to be stored unencrypted as a file on the server system.
 On Windows it has to be in `.der` format, on Linux in `.pem` Format.

-For each file a new AES key and IV is created.
+For each file a new AES key is created.
-On the other hand, there is only one IV created but used for sending the file header, the data and the answers.
-To ensure security, an AES block sized random buffer is added to the file header and the answers so that the IV is not consumed before sending the data.
-This may be changed, if a better solution is found.

-Files are sent in chunks of 0x100000 (or whatever the `-s` option is set to) byte blocks.
-For each block, the IV is rotated, so it should be different for each block.

 ## Integrity
 The file data itself is checked by its sha256 hash.
 Integrity checks and server authentication for the headers and maybe the answers as well will be added in future versions when RSA signing is got to work correctly on Windows.
+AES in GCM mode is planned.

 ## Create keys